-This CCS has been developed to Comply with condition B9 of the SSD consent:
+This Community Communication Strategy (CCS) has been developed to comply with condition B9.

 Community Communication Strategy

 B9.
 No later than 48 hours before the commencement of construction, a Community Communication Strategy must be submitted to the Planning Secretary for information.
 The Community Communication Strategy must provide mechanisms to facilitate communication between the Applicant, the relevant Council and the community (including adjoining affected landowners and businesses, and others directly impacted by the development), during the design and construction of the development and for a minimum of 12 months following the completion of construction.